Skip to content

 Field Manual Section 1 - Mission Briefing

 Welcome to the Tank field manual.
-This is the quick-and-mean guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.
+This is the quick guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.

-Tank exists to implement the best possible design for a ORM written in Rust.
-A a clean-slate design focused on ergonomics, flexibility and broad database support.
+Tank exists to implement the best possible design for an ORM written in Rust.
+A clean-slate approach focused on ergonomics, flexibility and broad database support.

-- No schema migrations (just table creation and destroy for fast setup).
+• No schema migrations (just table creation and drop for fast setup).

 Equipment